Tips for healthy eating in the workplace

 When you are busy at work, it’s easy to get hungry and reach for the nearest snack.
 By making that snack a healthy one, you can automatically and easily make your working life that little bit healthier.

 For example, try keeping a pot of raw nuts and seeds in your desk drawer.
-These are usually higher in unsaturated fat than saturated fat, as we explored in our guide to cutting down fat.
+These are usually higher in unsaturated fat than saturated fat, as NHS explore in their guide to cutting down fat.

 3. Recognise your triggers and find alternatives